 It’s not known when the family moved to Solihull but Norman’s name is included on the Solihull war memorial, erected in 1921, and the Commonwealth War Graves website lists his parents as living at Leigh Court, Solihull.
 Samuel Edward had moved to 587 Warwick Road, Solihull.
-His death, aged 89, is registered in Solihull in 1952.
+His death, aged 89, is registered in Solihull in 1952, by which time he was living at 70 Dovehouse Lane.
 His wife, Sarah Maria, died in Solihull in 1947, aged 84.

 The couple had had five children, but Norman was their only son.

 Samuel Edward Hurrell was the chairman and founder of Hurrell’s Stores, provision merchants and grocer’s, which opened in Solihull in 1924.
 The firm continued after the founder’s death and, in 1962, was advertising its premises at 66 Poplar Road as “the oldest established grocery business and the only remaining private grocer in Solihull.”